Why Creative Practices aren’t just an "Add-on" for Therapists

 Coming together for creative engagement is how we build something different, don’t you think?

-A note on positionality: I am a white settler psychologist living and working in Naarm/Melbourne on Wurundjeri Woi Wurrung Country.
-I engage with First Nations frameworks as a learner, with gratitude and accountability, and not as an authority.
+A note on positionality: I live and work in Naarm/Melbourne on Wurundjeri Woi Wurrung Country.
+I engage with First Nations frameworks as an ally and learner, with gratitude and accountability, and not as an authority.
 I am committed to following the lead of Aboriginal and Torres Strait Islander peoples, communities, and scholars in this work.

 Ready to explore more ways to flourish in work and life?